-2. Pearson REVEL chapter quizzes (30 points each; Total of 300 points)
+2. Pearson REVEL chapter quizzes (30 points each; Total of 300 points; 30% of final grade)

 The required book for this class is an e-textbook.
-Access to this e-textbook was included in your tuition and fees (unless you opted out of Inclusive Access).
-Within each of the required chapters of the e-textbook, there is a chapter quiz, worth 30 points.
+Access to this e-textbook involves the purchase of an access code.
+Within each chapter of the e-textbook, there is a chapter quiz, worth 30 points.
 The best 10 chapter quizzes (out of 12 required chapters) will be worth up to 300 points toward your final grade.
 Please note: doing more than 10 chapter quizzes will allow you to earn extra credit in the class, with your lowest 2 Pearson Revel grades being applied to your extra credit points (which cannot exceed 50 points, see Extra Credit policy below).
 The schedule of due dates is in the tentative schedule on Blackboard.

-3. Short Writing Assignment discussions boards (60 points each; Total of 240 points) There will be four short writing assignments in this class which will be posted in a discussion board.
+3. Short Writing Assignment discussion boards (60 points each; Total of 240 points; 24% of final grade)

+There will be four short writing assignments in this class which will be posted in a discussion board.
 Part of your grade will be to provide peer review feedback to two classmates.
 Each writing assignment will require that you reflect on and apply material from class focused on starter questions that I provide to you.
 These assignments will go beyond your ability to remember the concepts and focus on your ability to think critically about the material and relevant issues.
 Be sure to read the detailed instructions carefully and make sure that you cover all of the required elements.
 Not addressing all of the required elements is the most common reason for a student to lose points on these assignments.
-To give you an opportunity to make revisions or corrections based on peer review replies from your classmates, each discussion board will stay open past when peer review replies are due.
-Due dates for original posts, due dates for peer review, and the dates when discussion boards close can be found in the tentative schedule below.

-4. Exams (100 points each; Total of 400 points)
+4. Exams (100 points each; Total of 400 points; 40% of final grade)

 There will be four exams this semester.
 The fourth exam (final exam) will count the same as the first three but will be a mix of new material and material from exams one through three.
 All exams may include a mix of any of the following types of questions: multiple choice, True/False, matching, fill in the blank, short answer/essay.
-The listing of exam dates is in the tentative schedule below.
-Exams will be available on Blackboard for almost two business days, from 8 am on the first day until 5 PM on the second day (a total of 33 hours).
-If you miss an exam and can provide documentation demonstrating that you were unable to take the exam during any of the time it was available due to an unforeseen event outside of your control, then you will be permitted to take a make-up exam.
-You must take that make-up exam within two days of the original exam (or within two days of when you are able to return to school according to your documentation).
+The listing of exam dates is in the course schedule on Blackboard.
+Exams will be available on Blackboard for three (3) calendar days, from 8 AM on the first day until 11 PM on the third day (a total of 63 hours).
+If you miss an exam and can demonstrate that there were extenuating circumstances, you will be able to take a make-up exam during finals week.
 The fourth exam cannot be made up because it is at the very end of the semester.
-Please note: waiting until the very end of the exam availability and then having technical difficulties caused by your browser's or device's compatibility will not allow for a make-up exam.